 Part of NSS’ Sculpture Celebration Conference.
-The Competition will take place on Friday, June 21, 2019 in New York City.
+The Competition will take place in 2020.
 Each selected competitor will receive a Participation Scholarship.

-Objective: To successfully model a figure from life, working from a live model.
-Modeling will be done in front of an audience (sculptors, patrons, vendors, and others who are attending the Sculpture Celebration Conference).
+Objective: To successfully model a bust from life (from the neck up), working from a live model.
+Modeling will be done in front of an audience (sculptors, patrons, and others who are attending the Sculpture Celebration Conference).

 The first prize winner may not compete the following year, but is welcome to apply again thereafter.

 4 hours of modeling and a break for lunch.

 Selection: Up to 10 sculptors will be selected to compete.

 Supplies: Modeling clay, modeling stands, spray bottles and materials to build armatures are supplied.
 However, competitors must supply personal sculpture tools.

 Expenses: Each selected competitor will receive a Participation Scholarship.
 Participation Scholarships include:

 - Registration fee for the Sculpture Celebration Conference